 With the Southwest Rapid Rewards Premier Credit Card, you’ll earn two points per $1 spent at Southwest Airlines and on certain partner hotel and car rental purchases.
 Rapid Rewards hotel partners include Best Western, Choice Hotels, Mlife, and Starwood Preferred Guest.
 Rental car partners include Alamo, Budget, and Payless.
 You can also get double points on purchases from SuperShuttle ExecuCar, from certain retailers, and even from some energy companies.

 On all other purchases, you’ll earn 1 point per $1 spent.

 What about the bonus offer?
 Right now, when you spend $1,000 on purchases within three months of opening your card account, you’ll earn 40,000 bonus points.
-Yet another 20,000 bonus points are yours if you can spend $12,000 within the first year.
+Tack on another 20,000 bonus points after spending $12,000 in the first year.
 You’ll also earn 6,000 bonus points after your Cardmember Anniversary.

 To redeem Rapid Rewards points, you can purchase Southwest Airlines tickets for an average redemption rate of 1 cent per point.
 You can also redeem points for additional items like hotel stays, gift cards, and experiential events.
 However, you’ll get the most value for your points when you redeem them for a plane ticket from Southwest.